 Alexandra builds upon the more than 60 years of global name recognition to engage people who expect to hear credible environmental information from the third generation of this pioneering family of explorers.

 Born into the family business, Alexandra joined her parents in Easter Island on her first expedition at just four months old.
 By the age of three, she had toured Africa, exploring Egypt, Tunisia, Uganda and Kenya in the arms of her father.
-And, like her father, she is one of the few who learned to dive with SCUBA from Captain Cousteau himself at the tender age of seven.
 It is against this backdrop that Alexandra weaves the romance of adventure and discovery into a modern call for action.
 Fluent in English, French and Spanish, Alexandra is rapidly building a significant global audience of her own.
 By coupling traditional media tours and film with social media platforms, she has helped NGO, governmental, and corporate-led water programs engage record audiences for action.

 Oceans 2050 is a foundation whose goal it is to Restore Abundance in the oceans, after more than half a century of reckless destruction of marine life.